quadsurf/node-query-string-parsing/README.md

 #### Step 3: `query` with encoded URL
 The third step is to experiment with an encoded URL and query strings.

+- In server.js, replace `url-two.pathname` with `req.url`.
-- Open a browser and navigate to `localhost:8000/test?testingIsFun=Sometimes not always&skiingIsFun=Always`.
+- Open your browser to [`localhost:8000/test?testingIsFun=Sometimes not always&skiingIsFun=Always`](`http://localhost:8000/test?testingIsFun=Sometimes not always&skiingIsFun=Always`).
 Notice how the URL changed in the address bar.
+Also, there's some encoding happening in the URL.
-- Modify `url-two.query` to output `{testingIsFun: "Sometimes not always", skiingIsFun: "Always"}`
+- Define `url-two.query` and have it be assigned to an object with the query string names as keys and values as values.
+Here's an example output: `{testingIsFun: "Sometimes not always", skiingIsFun: "Always"}`.
-- Add and commit your work.

 #### Step 4: `url.parse`
-The fourth step is refactor your work and [`url.parse`](https://nodejs.org/api/url.html#url_url_parse_urlstr_parsequerystring_slashesdenotehost).
+The fourth step is refactor your work with the [`url`](https://www.npmjs.com/package/url) module.
+You'lll need to require it in `server.js` and then install it with `npm`.
+Also, focus your attention on the property [`url.parse`](https://nodejs.org/api/url.html#url_url_parse_urlstr_parsequerystring_slashesdenotehost).